 - Funds may not be used to pay a salary/stipend for the applicant, or to cover university fees.

 - Funds must be spent by May 30th, 2021.

 - Awardees must submit a one-page report on the research project’s status within two weeks after the grant period ends.

 - Awards will generally lead to academic publications, though this sometimes does not occur for some time after the end of the award.
 Awardees are strongly encouraged to publish early versions of the work in IRLE’s working paper series, and are expected to inform IRLE about the eventual publication date and outlet.

 - We strongly encourage awardees to produce public-facing products such as issue briefs, op-eds, white papers, or legislative testimony related to the project.
 IRLE offers resources that can be helpful in producing these.

 - Masters and doctoral students with a GPA above 3.0 and no incompletes.

 - Applicants must be in residence at UC Berkeley and not on leave during the grant period.

-- Cover letter that includes: your interest and experience related to IRLE’s mission, a short description (500 words) of the research project, and the name of a faculty or other research mentor.
+- Cover letter that includes (1) your interest and experience related to IRLE’s mission, (2) a short description (500 words) of your research project, a short description (500 words of how the funds will advance your research project, and (4) the name and department of your primary faculty advisor

-- The application period has closed, but new proposals will be considered on a rolling basis pending fund availability.
+- After April 24, IRLE will consider proposals on a rolling basis pending fund availability.